HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Disclaimers

-• I cannot vouch for the effectiveness of all of the modifications described in this section of the Web site, since I have not tried all of them.
+• I cannot vouch for the effectiveness of all of the modifications described in this section of the website, since I have not tried all of them.

 • Some modifications may void the warranty of your cooker or may conflict with the manufacturer's usage instructions.
 You undertake these modifications at your own risk.